London Design Festival Exhibition

 Anglepoise® lamps were given to each of the 10 participating artists/designers and the 10 photographers were instructed to use the lamp in anyway they chose to document their given artist.

-We decided to incorporate the technique of double exposure using both our range of film cameras and our digital SLR’s.
+I decided to incorporate the technique of double exposure using both my film cameras and my digital SLR’s.
 The idea being to take images that juxtaposed the couples conventional married life and home together with their artistic practice.

 During each collaboration session, University of Portsmouth BSc TV and Broadcast graduates Massimo Marzullo and Jonas Jakunas documented the project, producing short films for each collaboration.